-To maintain and enhance green and blue corridors for the benefit of biodiversity and recreation.
 To ensure that existing green and blue corridors are maintained and enhanced, and able to connect wildlife habitats together allowing movement of species.
 Where such corridors are also public footpaths or cycle paths, to allow their continued use as a pleasant alternative to roadside pathways.
-Editor's Note: Need to rationalise and make concise